Beginner rock guitar lessons for n00bs and rusty rockers

 Today, August 13, 2009, we lost a rock guitar icon - Mr. Les Paul.
 Les helped design, and gave his name to, arguably the most famous rock guitar in the world made by the Gibson Guitar Company.
 He was known as the "Father of the Electric Guitar", and pretty much set the standard for every solid-body guitar ever built after his namesake guitar.

 I'm not even going to try to write anything prolific here - there's no point.
-The Les Paul story has been told so much better than I can right here on Gibson's website.
+The Les Paul story has been told so much better than I can right here.

 What I will do is tell you the influence Mr. Paul has had on me.
 When I first became interested in playing guitar, the electric body style I was familiar with was that of the Fender Stratocaster.
 In my memory, I don't remember having any awareness of any other electric guitar body style.
 I had a dreadnaught acoustic guitar, and had not paid much attention to electrics until I started getting serious about being in a rock band.

 I borrowed a friend's electric guitar when I started my first band.
 It was a Strat copy.
 It worked out for a while, but I knew I'd need to get my own sooner rather than later.

 The guy we recruited to play lead guitar had a Les Paul.
 I got to play it and was immediately impressed by the design and tone.
 It had a deeper, richer tone than a Stratocaster, and it seemed more solid to me.